Muxelmann/CatEEGfMRIStudy/README.md

 Every single file is commented and should be very self-explanatory.

 ## TODOs
-- Either add non-changing squares along the centre and middle axis or increase the gap between top and bottom, and left and right squares
 - Add a "pause" screen to display in between blocks
 - Write the EEG interface to send time signals to EEG computer over some COM/Serial/Parallel port
 - Write finite state machine (FSM) to keep track of the trial progress for the EEG interface